lewagon/dotfiles/01-Ruby/04-Hash-Symbols/03-On-symbols/README.md

 ### Discuss with classmates

-- What is the differences between a String and a Symbol?
+- What are the differences between a String and a Symbol?
 - When should you use one vs the other?
 - Memory-wise, what's the behavior of each one?